Contrasting Provident Financial (FPLPY) and The Competition

-Provident Financial (OTCMKTS: FPLPY) is one of 16 public companies in the “Personal credit institutions” industry, but how does it contrast to its competitors?
-We will compare Provident Financial to related businesses based on the strength of its dividends, risk, analyst recommendations, valuation, earnings, profitability and institutional ownership.
+Provident Financial (OTCMKTS: FPLPY) is one of 16 public companies in the “Personal credit institutions” industry, but how does it contrast to its rivals?
+We will compare Provident Financial to related companies based on the strength of its earnings, risk, valuation, institutional ownership, dividends, profitability and analyst recommendations.

-This table compares Provident Financial and its competitors’ net margins, return on equity and return on assets.
+This table compares Provident Financial and its rivals top-line revenue, earnings per share and valuation.

 |Provident Financial